Type of horses:

 Alternative activities include spending the afternoon relaxing by the plunge pool or fishing.
 Guests may take a shopping trip to the local town of Vaalwater which will give you an amazing insight into bushveldt retail therapy.

-Game drives at local game reserves including the chance to see elephants and lions can also be arranged as can the rare opportunity to go elephant back riding.
+Game drives at local game reserves including the very rare chance to see elephants and lions in their natural habitat.
 A visit to the local rhino museum with its orphan black and white rhinos is also highly informative and enjoyable.

 Health requirements: No specific health requirements